 The extent to which the COVID-19 pandemic and the related economic impact may affect our financial condition or results of operations is uncertain.
-The extent of the impact on our operational and financial performance will depend on several other factors such as the duration and spread of the outbreak and its impact on home sales and consumer spending.
-See "The ongoing global COVID-19 pandemic has negatively impacted the global economy in a significant manner and may continue to do so for an extended period of time, and could also materially adversely affect our business and operating results."
+The extent of the impact on our operational and financial performance will depend on several other factors such as the duration and spread of the outbreak.